ZareefJafar/DeepWPT/README.md

 Copy the ```conda install pytorch torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge``` in the terminal and run.

 ## Code explanation
+### Wavelet packet transform:
+The original Implementation of "Wavelet packet transform" of our paper is available [here](https://github.com/hhb072/WaveletSRNet)